openstack-archive/fuel-plugin-contrail/specs/spec-4.0.1.rst

 Enable caching keystone tokens for Contrail purposes.
 Similar to `OpenStack approach <http://docs.openstack.org/developer/keystonemiddleware/middlewarearchitecture.html#improving-response-time>`_
 Contrail can cache authentication responses from the keystone in memcache.
 This feature will be enabled by default and doesn't require any additional settings from Fuel UI.
-Kyestone middleware will use memcache servers running local Contrail config nodes.
+Keystone middleware will use memcache servers running local Contrail config nodes.

 UI impact